logo smalltips | rivers | book | other

 Description: (click here for general notes about my descriptions)

 The Jataté is Chiapas' signature run, a jade-green river stairstepping through a remote and stunning canyon.
 This is your jungle river paradise postcard come to life.
-The middle section is the most famous and prettiest part, but after driving so far you should take in a 2nd day on the lower also.
-Note that the upper section and way upper section are described on another page.
+The Middle section is the most famous and prettiest part, but after driving so far you should take in a 2nd day on the lower also.
+Note that the Upper section and Far Upper section are described on another page.

-Flow Notes: The closest on-line gage is way downstream on the Río Lacantún, shown below.
-The middle Jataté has about 10% of that flow.
+Flow Notes: The closest online gauge is way downstream on the Río Lacantún, shown below.
+The Middle Jataté has about 10% of that flow.
+The Ocosingo rain gauge can also give a clue to recent rain patterns.
 Perhaps the best time to go is November-December, but the run is available year-round.
 From January to mid-June it can get a bit scrapy though, and rafts should probably avoid it February to June.
 Also I don't have reports of runs at high water levels so be extra careful in September-October.
-My impressions are with 2000 cfs in the middle section and 3000 cfs in the lower section.
-Here I also show historical data from INEGI, which has gages near the PI and TO of this run:
+My impressions are with 2000 cfs in the middle section and 3000 cfs in the Lower section.
+Here I also show historical data from INEGI, which has gauges near the PI and TO of this run:

 cfs graph